gooru-nishi/nucleus-handlers-lookup/README.md

 TODO
 ----
 * There are other lookups in form of enums in DB.
-Need to implement that (also lookup for 21st century skills)
+Need to implement that.
+They are moments of learning, depth of knowledge, audience, 21st century skills
 * Handle exceptions for the transformers

 To understand build related stuff, take a look at **BUILD_README.md**.